 In February and March 2010, the Company entered into convertible promissory notes with various investors for a total principal amount of \$3,308,896.
 These notes are collateralized by substantially all of the assets of the Company and bear interest at a compounded rate of 12% per annum with a maturity date in February 2011.
 At December 31, 2012, December 31, 2013 and March 31, 2014 (unaudited), accrued interest for these convertible promissory notes totaled \$1,363,859, \$1,956,479 and \$2,113,816, respectively.
 In April 2014, the Company amended these convertible promissory note agreements to extend the maturity date to September 30, 2015 (see Note 14).
-The outstanding principal and interest is convertible into the type of equity securities sold by the

-Company in the next round of equity financing under certain conditions or (b), \$16.20 per share, if converted into the Series C preferred stock.
-The number of shares issued from the conversion was to be determined by dividing the unpaid principal and accrued interest by 75% of the price per share of preferred stock issued in such financing under certain conditions or, (b) \$16.20 per share, if converted into the Series C preferred stock.
+The outstanding principal and interest is convertible into the type of equity sold by the Company in the next round of equity financing under certain conditions.
+The number of shares issued from the conversion was to be determined by dividing the unpaid principal and accrued interest by 75% of the price per share of preferred stock issued in such financing, which would result in \$1.35 per share if converted into the Series C preferred stock.

 In connection with the February and March 2010 convertible notes, the Company issued a warrant for the purchase of preferred stock.
-The number of shares for which the warrant may be exercised is to be determined by dividing an amount equal to 25% of the unpaid principal by (a) 75% of the price per share of the equity securities issued in the next round of equity financing under certain conditions or (b) if converting into Series C preferred stock, \$16.20 per share.
-The exercise price for the warrant is 75% of the price per share of equity securities issued in such financing or \$16.20 per share if converted into the Series C preferred stock.
+The number of shares issued for the warrant is to be determined by dividing unpaid principal and accrued interest by (a) 75% of the price per share of the equity securities issued in the next round of equity financing under certain conditions or (b) if converting into Series C preferred stock, \$1.35 per share.
+The exercise price for the warrant is 75% of the price per share of common stock issued in such financing or \$1.35 per share if converted into the Series C preferred stock.
 The warrants are immediately exercisable and will expire 10 years from the original issuance date.
 The estimated fair value of the warrants at issuance was determined to be \$686,446, which was recorded as a debt discount and amortized using the effective interest rate method over the term of the convertible notes.